 In older versions of Windows, you can do the same using the Startup tab of msconfig (System Configuration) program, but it does not have the Startup impact column.

 You need Task Manager when an application (program) has stopped responding and you need to close it by force or a program is so busy that you cannot switch to other windows.

 If an application is very busy doing something processor-intensive, its Taskbar icon might be unresponsive and you can't minimize its window.
-When you need to see other programs, open Task Manager and go to Applications tab.
+When you need to see other programs, open Task Manager, and go to the Applications tab.
 Right-click on the application name and select Minimize.
 This should force the application to minimize in a short period of time.